Naumannn01/django-netflix-clone/README.md

 - The learning process is continuous, and this project helped solidify backend concepts.

 ### 😊 Happy Coding!
-Keep learning and building awesome projects!
+Learning and building awesome projects!